DavidAkabogu/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - This script displays the current directory contents in a long format.
 4-listmorefiles - This script displays current directory contents, including hidden files(starting with .) in a long format.
 5-listfilesdigitonly - This script displays current directory contents in long format, with user and group IDs displayed numerically and hidden files(starting with .).
+6-firstdirectory - This script will create a directory in a specified directory.